Peering into a Dark Corner of Azure AD

 Vasil Michev’s article about creating a Graph-based PowerShell script to generate an inventory of Azure AD integrated apps and their permissions caused me to think about this dark corner of Azure AD.
 Microsoft’s Philippe Signoret covers some of the same ground with his PowerShell script, used in Microsoft’s documentation for detection and remediation of illicit consent grants, a topic which became more important in the light of the SolarWinds hack last year.
 As discussed here, you can also interrogate the Office 365 audit log to report events captured when apps receive consent.

-In any case, the point is that apps with permissions exist in a tenant and it’s good to know what those apps are, why they have permissions, and if they are still needed.
+In any case, the point is that Azure AD app permissions exist in a tenant and it’s good to know what the apps are, why they have permissions, and if they are still needed.
 An increasing number of ISV and other apps use the Graph APIs to interact with Microsoft 365 data.
 Each of these apps needs an OAuth 2.0 consent to interact with the Graph and ends up as an Azure AD integrated app.
 By running Vasil’s script, I found 58 apps in my tenant.
 Based on what I see in other tenants, this is not uncommon.

 Reviewing Integrated Apps